KMA91/React-pics/README.md

 ## Quick Overview

 This web application is created with create-react-app and serves as an application to test handling data from user input.
+This project integrates a 3rd party API (unsplash), usage of event listener, usage of React refs , and Grid CSS.

 ## Technical Overview